spoilvoid/TransVAE_prop/README.md

  `python setup.py develop`

- If some large files isn't dowmloaded, please check your git lfs installation or mannually download it by yourself.
+ If some large files isn't downloaded, please check your git or mannually download it by yourself.

 ## Training for Property Prediction